Registration / Re-registration

 Where can I obtain a certificate of civil liability insurance?

-You can obtain it from your insurance company, your mutual insurance company, or when opening a bank account in France.
+From your insurer, your health insurance provider, or when opening a bank account in France.

 The certificate must include the words “civil liability.”